 On the authoritative server side, DNSSEC is enabled on a zone-by-zone basis.
 When a zone is DNSSEC-enabled, it is also known as "signed."
-Below are the areas to consider for possible hardware enhancements for an authoritative server with signed zones:
+Below are the expected changes to resource consumption caused by serving DNSSEC-signed zones:

 - 1. CPU: a DNSSEC-signed zone requires periodic re-signing, which is a cryptographic function that is CPU-intensive.
 If your DNS zone is dynamic or changes frequently, that also adds to higher CPU loads. - 2.
 System storage: A signed zone is definitely larger than an unsigned zone.
 How much larger?
 See Your Zone, Before and After DNSSEC for a comparison example.
-Roughly speaking, you should expect your zone file to grow by at least three times, and frequently more. - 3.
-System memory: Larger DNS zone files take up not only more storage space on the file system, but also more space when they are loaded into system memory. - 4.
+The final size depends on the structure of the zone, the signing algorithm, the number of keys, the choice of NSEC or NSEC3, the ratio of signed delegations, the zone file format, etc. Usually, the size of a signed zone ranges from a negligible increase to as much as three times the size of the unsigned zone. - 3.
+System memory: Larger DNS zone files take up not only more storage space on the file system, but also more space when they are loaded into system memory.
+The final memory consumption also depends on all the variables listed above: in the typical case the increase is around half of the unsigned zone memory consumption, but it can be as high as three times for some corner cases. - 4.
 Network interfaces: While your authoritative name servers will begin sending back larger responses, it is unlikely that you need to upgrade your network interface card (NIC) on the name server unless you have some truly outdated hardware.

 One factor to consider, but over which you really have no control, is the number of users who query your domain name who themselves have DNSSEC enabled.
-It was estimated in late 2014 that roughly 10% to 15% of the Internet DNS queries were DNSSEC-aware.
-Estimates by APNIC suggest that in 2020 about one-third of all queries are validating queries, although the percentage varies widely on a per-country basis.
+As of mid-2022, measurements by APNIC show 41% of Internet users send DNSSEC-aware queries.
 This means that more DNS queries for your domain will take advantage of the additional security features, which will result in increased system load and possibly network traffic.

-9.3.3 Network Requirements
+10.3.3 Network Requirements